silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 ### Building, Packaging and Deployment {#building-packaging-deployment}

-It is common to build a Silverstripe application into a package on one environment (e.g. a CI server), and then deploy the package to a (separate) webserver environment(s).
-This approach relies on all auto-generated files required by Silverstripe to be included in the package, or generated on the fly on each webserver environment.
+It is common to build a Silverstripe CMS application into a package on one environment (e.g. a CI server), and then deploy the package to a (separate) webserver environment(s).
+This approach relies on all auto-generated files required by Silverstripe CMS to be included in the package, or generated on the fly on each webserver environment.

 The easiest way to ensure this is to commit auto generated files to source control.
 If those changes are considered too noisy, here's some pointers for auto-generated files to trigger and include in a deployment package: